 The U.S. Food and Drug Administration has authorized emergency use of the COVID-19 vaccine for children ages six months and older.
 Pella Regional Medical Clinic in Pella will hold a vaccination clinic on Thursday, July 28, for children ages six months through five years old.
 Pella Regional will offer the Moderna vaccine, which is a two dose series.
 The second dose will be automatically scheduled four weeks after the first dose.
 For more information and to schedule a vaccine appointment for your child, call 641-621-2200.

-Pella Regional will offer limited pediatric COVID immunizations on a regular basis to the 5-11 year old age on Wednesdays.
+Pella Regional will offer limited pediatric COVID immunizations to the 6-11 year old age on July 28.
 They will be available on a first-come, first served basis.
 PATIENTS WILL NEED TO BE SCHEDULED FOR THESE, there are no walk-ins available.
 Also, because of the logistics of the vaccine, they are not available to give during clinic appointments.
 They must be scheduled during specific opportunities by calling our call center.

 Q: What is being offered?

 A: CDC Approved Moderna Vaccines for ages 6-11.